 The Foundation will not accept contributions of code under the GPLv3 License (http://www.gnu.org/licenses/gpl-3.0.html).

-In addition, all contributions of original code specifically developed for the prpl project and submitted by developer/contributor to the Foundation will be submitted under the BSD+Patent License1 unless the Board of Directors votes to change the license as provided in the Bylaws.
-The Foundation acknowledges that third-party code may be included in the prpl project and that such third party code may be under other licenses.
+In addition, all contributions of original code specifically developed for the prpl project and submitted by developer/contributor to the Foundation will be submitted under the BSD+Patent License unless the Board of Directors votes to change the license as provided in the Bylaws.
+The Foundation acknowledges that third-party code may be included in the prpl project and that such third-party code may be under other licenses.
+Note: The BSD+Patent license is not to be confused with a license from Facebook with a similar name (BSD+Patents).
+The BSD+Patent license used by prpl is approved by the Open Source Initiative—see https://opensource.org/licenses/BSDplusPatent.

 By making a contribution to this project, I certify that: